hyperledger-labs/harmonia/src/adhara/interop-service/crosschainInterop/README.md

 Coordination between steps in the above flows is handled by the crosschain interop service.
 This service is capable of receiving settlement instructions and, by implementing the crosschain interoperability protocol, is capable of automating a full end-to-end settlement flow across two different DTL networks as described above.

 The crosschain interop service provides API endpoints to interact with the crosschain interop SDKs which are decentralised and trustless, besides for onboarding steps.
 The service which allows parties to submit settlement instructions is however not trustless or decentralised.

+## Implementation

+The flows that get executed when submitting DvP settlement instructions via the crosschain interop service deviates slightly from the standard use case.
+In general crosschain DvP settlement, we assume Party A and Party B have access to both the Corda and Ethereum networks.
+In the real world use case this was not the case which was the reason for creating the crosschain interop service for the PoC.
+It allows for orchestration between parties where, for example, Party A can instruct Party B to execute a crosschain function call on the Ethereum network and, via callback, receive an instruction to execute a crosschain function call on the Corda network.

+The adapted crosschain DvP settlement use case flow for a successful trade is as follows:

+1. Party A and Party B agree to settle a DvP trade via off-chain orchestration.
+2. Party B places the payment leg cash on hold for Party A, marking the XvP contract as notary on the Ethereum network.
+3. Party A places the delivery leg securities on hold on the Corda network, extracting a signed Corda transaction from the network, and submits it as part of a settlement instruction to the crosschain interop API service hosted by Party B.
+4. Party B constructs a Corda transaction attestation proof, using it as proof that the delivery leg hold was placed on the Corda network.
+5. Party B executes a crosschain function call on the Ethereum network to request the payment leg which, after successful verification of the proof, emits an event with a crosschain function call instruction to complete the delivery leg if, and only if, the payment leg hold was executed.
+Party A receives the cash on the Ethereum network.
+6. Party B constructs an Ethereum event attestation proof, using it as proof of the payment leg hold execution on the Ethereum network, and send it as part of the settlement instruction callback response to Party A.
+7. Party A executes the crosschain function call on the Corda network to complete the delivery leg which, after successful verification of the proof, executes the delivery leg hold.
+Party B receives the securities on the Corda network.

+The underlying crosschain interop protocol allows for a variety of different execution models, depending on the infrastructure and deployment.
+The parties executing the crosschain calls can, besides access controls on the network and smart contracts, be relaxed to some extent, as the crosschain interop contracts make use of cryptographically verifiable proofs to authorise a crosschain function call, and not solely the sender of the transaction on the network.

+This means that a centralised party, connected to only one of the networks, can perform crosschain function calls on behalf of the parties involved, if sufficient proof can be provided of the event or transaction on the other network involving these parties.
+It becomes a matter or proof generation capability and routing the corresponding crosschain function calls to a party capable of executing it on the network.

 ## Evaluation